 New Applications

-How long does a Personal Loan application take?
+How long does a personal loan application take?

-What do I need to apply for a Personal Loan?
+What do I need to apply for a personal loan?

-To apply for a Personal Loan, you’ll need:
+To apply for a personal loan, you’ll need:

 • A current email address and phone number.

-Do I need to be an existing Customer to apply for a Personal Loan?
+Do I need to be an existing customer to apply for a personal loan?

-Who can apply for a Personal Loan?
+Who can apply for a personal loan?

-• 18 years of age or over.
+• Are 18 years of age or over.

 • Meet our credit lending policy.

-Yes, we do support joint personal loan applications.
-The same process applies.
+Yes, we support joint personal loan applications.

-About our Personal Loans
+About our personal loans

 What is a comparison rate?

-A comparison rate is the interest rate, plus any additional fees and charges you will be expected to pay over the loan term.
+A comparison rate is the interest rate, plus additional fees and charges you will be expected to pay over the loan term.
 As comparison rates indicate the true cost of a loan, they make it easier to decide which is best for you.

 What is a personalised interest rate?